lewisfish/PawlikMorph-LSST/docs/overview.rst

 Overview
 ********

-For a given image (or folder of images), pawlikMorph-LSST will calculate a segmentation map of the galaxy of interest, subtract the sky background, then analyse the image for the following statistics:
+For a given image, pawlikMorph-LSST will calculate a segmentation map of the galaxy of interest, subtract the sky background, then analyse the image for the following statistics:

 * Gini index
 * M20